jonlpersson/ed-latimore/site/_posts/2021-09-10-how-to-get-unstuck-in-life.md

 ---
 date: 2021-09-10 09:00:00 -0400
 article_type: Article
-title: How to get unstuck in life (how I went from mediocrity to high achiever)
+title: 'How to get unstuck in life '
 permalink: /how-to-get-unstuck-in-life/
 tags:
   - change-your-perspective